 See the AGS user guide for more information to help understand the AGS feature and its operation with your Generator.

 Generator Operation (Not available on coaches equipped with AGS)

-NOTE: If the GenSet Start or Stop switch is momentarily pressed, the monitor panel will automatically try to start or stop the Generator.
-It will try 4 times (10 second crank, 10 second rest).
+NOTE: If the GenSet Start or Stop switch is momentarily pressed, the monitor panel will automatically try to start or stop the generator.